NikhilMukraj/mod-qsar/README.md

 - `-m` : Path of model to optimize
 - `-v` : (Optional) filename of vocabulary to use (defaults to `../preprocessor/vocab.csv`)
 - `-s` : (Optional) positive integer greater than 0, program will sample 1 in `-s` entries in `-x` and `-y` to evaluate
+- `-a` : (Optional) positive integer greater than 0, minimum part of augmentation number range, defaults to 2
+- `-b` : (Optional) positive integer greater than 0, maximum part of augmentation number range, defaults to 11
+- `-i` : (Optional) positive integer greater than 0, increment of augmentation number range, defaults to 2

 Generate chemicals: